evertramos/nginx-proxy-automation/.github/README.md

 # A Web Proxy using docker with NGINX with Let's Encrypt
 # And our great community docker-gen, nginx-proxy and docker-letsencrypt-nginx-proxy-companion
 #
-# This is the .env file to set up your webproxy enviornment
+# This is the .env file to set up your webproxy environment

 # Define the names for your local containers
 NGINX_WEB=nginx-web